Find a Location for Your USCIS Medical Exam

 **Vaccinations are subject to availability.
 Please note that certain vaccinations for children 17 and under need to be administered by their PCP.

-At your final visit, one of our civil surgeons will perform your immigration medical exam.
-Your I-693 paperwork will be completed and sealed for you to submit to USCIS, and you will also receive a copy for your records.
+At your final visit, one of our Licensed Civil Surgeons will perform your immigration medical exam.
+Your I-693 paperwork will be completed, signed and sealed for you to submit to USCIS, and you will also receive a copy for your records.

 The medical portion of the immigration process is now complete!